galderz/fibula/README.md

 ### `fibula-bootstrap`

-`fibula-bootstrap` module is a Quarkus JVM application that coordinates benchmarks.
+`fibula-bootstrap` module is a JVM application that coordinates benchmarks.
 It's main job is to run `org.openjdk.jmh.runner.Runner` process, but it does not run this class directly.
 Instead, it extends it to achieve two objects:

 * It overrides the `getForkedMainCommand` method in order to run benchmarks either as native executables or JVM applications.
-JMH's implementation hardcodes the commmand to be a JVM application that runs `org.openjdk.jmh.runner.ForkedMain` class.
+JMH's implementation hardcodes the command to be a JVM application that runs `org.openjdk.jmh.runner.ForkedMain` class.
 Fibula runs either the `fibula-runner` application either as a native executable or a JVM application.
 The method is package private, so the override is achieved by using the same JMH package name.